strapi/documentation/docs/developer-docs/latest/development/plugins/graphql.md

 ### Link a query or mutation to a controller action

 By default, the plugin will execute the actions located in the controllers that has been generated via the Content-Type Builder plugin or the CLI.
 For example, the query `restaurants` is going to execute the logic inside the `find` action in the `Restaurant.js` controller.
-It might happen that you want to execute another action or a custom logic for one of your query.
+It might happen that you want to execute another action or a custom logic for one of your queries.

 ```js
 module.exports = {